bhavaniravi/portfolio/data/blogs/WIP_authentication_in_python.md

 2. APIs are faster since there is no complex encryption/decryption involved

 ### Disadvantages
-1. Basic Auth implemented in a non-SSL (HTTPS) network is a huge security vulnerability.It is easy to decode an Base64 string since it is an universally known algorithm
+1. Basic Auth implemented in a non-SSL (HTTPS) network is a huge security vulnerability.It is easy to decode an Base64.
-2. HTTP is stateless that means you need to send the auth headers along with every HTTP request which is an overhead when designing a huge application
-3. Sending passwords over all the HTTP request provides a pool of requests for attackers to pick passwords from.
+2. Sending passwords over all the HTTP request provides a pool of requests for attackers to pick passwords from.
 Once they crack one the system becomes open for attacks.